 If you don’t like surprises, you’ll be on the safe side with Lufthansa in one aspect: all planes have the exact same seats.
 That, however, will no longer be the case when Lufthansa receives its first Boeing 777 planes with the new business class.
 Many of our readers may have already experienced the current business class.
 Generally, Travel-Dealz writers and readers are not big fans of the Lufthansa business class, even though it is definitely not bad.
 One reason for that is that the service is too inconsistent: From extremely friendly and quick to unfriendly and slow – everything is possible with Lufthansa, even in business class.

 Search & Book

-According to the fare rules, flights are sold at this price until December 7, 2019.
-It is valid for flights leaving London before December 7, 2020 with a minimum stay of at least six days or one night from Saturday to Sunday.
+According to the fare rules, flights are sold at this price until October 13, 2021.
+It is valid for flights leaving London before June 6, 2022 with a minimum stay of at least eight days.
 Maximum stay is three months.

 Why is booking with an airline better than with an online travel agency?

 More often than not, online travel agencies offer lower fares than airlines do.
 We still recommend booking with the airlines directly.
 There are three main reasons for that:

 - The Covid-19 Pandemic